Chip Caray: Family

 Chip Caray's grandfather, Harry, was famous for calling games of the St. Louis Cardinals, Chicago White Sox, and Chicago Cubs.
 His father, Skip, was the longtime broadcaster for the Atlanta Braves until he died in 2008.
 Chip Caray occasionally imitates his father with sarcastic comments made in a high, nasal voice.
 Caray also has a half-brother, Josh Caray, who is the play-by-play announcer for the Rocket City Trash Pandas, the Double-A affiliate of the Los Angeles Angels.

 Caray and his wife have four children.
 Caray's twin sons, Chris and Stefan, attended the University of Georgia and began their professional sportscasting career with the Amarillo Sod Poodles, the Texas League affiliate of the Arizona Diamondbacks.
 In 2023, they were placed in the Arizona Fall League broadcast pool.
 Chip met son Chris when the Cardinals played the Athletics in Oakland on April 15, 2024.
 Chris was broadcasting Athletics' games for NBC Sports California in his second big-league series, while Chip called the Cardinals games.
 Chris is in a play-by-play rotation with Jenny Cavnar, who has the bulk of the games and is the first woman to be in a team's primary role.
-Carey and his son Stefan called an MLB Spring Breakout game in 2025.
+Caray and his son Stefan called an MLB Spring Breakout game in 2025.